bghojogh/Affective-Manifold/README.md

 ```bash
 pip install -r requirements.txt
 ```
+- Put the dataset files `train.csv` and `test.csv` in the path `./dataset/`.
-- Change the config file in the path configs/config.json.
-You can use the example config files in the path configs/example_configs/.
+- Change the config file in the path `./configs/config.json`.
+You can use the example config files in the path `./configs/example_configs/`.
 - Run the code main_affective.py:
 ```bash
 python main_affective.py